hobbitcakes/tinydictionary/README.md

 # tinydictionary

-Small HTTP server that can scale and handle large load
+Small, fake RESTful server that can scale and handle large load.
+Primarily for load testing.

 ## Getting Started